clundin25/caliptra-mcu-sw/docs/src/spdm.md

     ///
     /// # Arguments
     /// * `slot_id` - The slot ID of the certificate chain.
-    /// * `asym_algo` - The asymmetric algorithm to indicate the type of Certificate chain.
+    /// * `asym_algo` - The asymmetric algorithm to indicate the type of certificate chain.
     ///
     /// # Returns
     /// * `usize` - The length of the certificate chain in bytes or error.